SIMEXP/fmriprep-denoise-benchmark/_sources/research_report/introductions.md

 one with adult and child samples, and the other with psychiatric conditions.
 The benchmark will assess the differences in strategies, as well as the impact on different type of samples.
 The research will provide a useful reference for fMRIPrep users by systematically evaluating the impact of common denoising strategies and select the best approach for their dataset.
+The code base acommpanying this project can be reexecuted with different versions of fMRIPrep.
+All material can serve as foundation to generate connectome based metric quality reports.